 |22.||Do I have to come to the hearing?|

-No, you do not have to attend the Settlement Hearing.
+No, you did not have to attend the Settlement Hearing.
 The District Court will consider any submission made even if a Settlement Class Member does not attend the hearing.

 |23.||Can I speak at the hearing?|